 Professor of Pathology, Chairman, Department of Pathology, Klinikum Bayreuth, Germany

-Professor of Pathology, Department of Pathology, Johns Hopkins University Baltimore, USA
+Professor of Pathology, Department of Pathology, University of Miami Hospital & Clinics (USA)

 This course is designed for practicing pathologists as well as senior pathology trainees.
 Attendance is limited to 80 participants.